distanceworkshops/distanceworkshops.github.io/index.md

 We are holding the following workshop:

-- Distance Live introductory online workshop, 9 - 20 January 2023
+- Distance Live introductory online workshop, 20-31 March 2023
-  - Workshop full, registration closed
-  - Next offering likely in late March or April 2023.
-[Contact us](mailto:distance@st-andrews.ac.uk) if interested in details
+  - Registration to open at the end of January

 We are also in the early stages of planning workshops for spring 2023.
 We will post further updates here, on [Twitter](http://twitter.com/distancesamp) and on the [distance sampling mailing list](https://groups.google.com/forum/#!forum/distance-sampling).
 Please [email us](mailto:distance@st-andrews.ac.uk) if you are interested in joining a future workshop on the following topics: (1) camera trap distance sampling; (2) distance sampling when animals are missed at zero distance; (3) survey design and simulation.